oroinc/documentation/user/back-office/system/integrations/payment-integration/authorizenet/index.rst

 Manage Authorize.Net Payments Services in the Back-Office
 =========================================================

-.. hint:: This section is part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides the general understanding of the payment concept in OroCommerce.
+.. hint:: This section is part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides a general understanding of the payment concept in OroCommerce.

 .. hint:: The feature requires extension, so visit Oro Extensions Store to download the |Authorize.Net extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.